PedroDanielBrunetto/PedroDanielBrunetto/README.md

 ## Get to know me a little more

 ### Hello, welcome to my professional profile!
-I am an 18-year-old student currently enrolled in the Technical Development of Systems program at Etec Dra.
-Ruth Cardoso, and I am pursuing a degree in Analysis and Systems Development at the Universidade Católica de Santos.
-I have strong skills in software development, both for web and applications, using various programming languages and frameworks.
+I am an 18-year-old student passionate about technology, currently studying Systems Development at Etec Dra.
+Ruth Cardoso and Systems Analysis and Development at the Catholic University of Santos.
+In addition, I am working as an IT Apprentice at Marimex company.

+### I have strong skills in software development, both for web and apps, using various programming languages, frameworks, and libraries.
+I also possess well-developed interpersonal skills, such as teamwork and project organization.

-### Additionally, I have well-developed soft skills such as teamwork and project organization.
-I am capable of effectively collaborating in multidisciplinary teams, sharing ideas and knowledge to achieve common goals.
-I also possess organizational skills, allowing me to plan and manage projects efficiently, ensuring deadlines and delivering quality results.
+### I am able to effectively collaborate in multidisciplinary teams, sharing ideas and knowledge to achieve common goals.
+Additionally, I have organizational skills that allow me to plan and manage projects efficiently, ensuring deadlines are met and delivering quality results.

 ### I am constantly updating and enhancing my skills to meet market demands and provide efficient and innovative solutions.
 I am available for new projects and job opportunities.